kanikadanke21/Account-Management-Database-for-Utility-Company/README.md

 # Account-Management-Database-for-Utility-Company
-PL/SQL code for various features of a BGE company.
+PL/SQL code for various features for a BGE company.